 When God led the children of Israel out of Egyptian bondage, He delivered to them in fiery majesty the Ten Commandments.
 This Holy law was spoken by God, written by God, recorded on tables of stone, and is of eternal duration.
 At the same time the ceremonial law, of temporary usage, was also delivered to the children of Israel.
 This law dealt with the ceremonial rites of the Jewish sanctuary service, and concerned itself with a system of religion that passed away at the cross.
 Large sections of Exodus, Leviticus, Numbers and Deuteronomy describe in detail this temporary law.
-The ceremonial law can easily be identified in the Scriptures.
-It talks about circumcision (a religious Jewish rite), sacrifices, offerings, purifications, holy days, and other rites associated with the Hebrew sanctuary service.
+The ceremonial law can easily be identified in scripture.
+It talks about circumcision (a religious Jewish rite), sacrifices, offerings, purifications, holy days and other rites associated with the Hebrew sanctuary service.

 If the Israelite sinned, he broke the first law.
 To make atonement for his sin he had to obey the second law.
 As can be clearly seen, here are two very distinct laws of which this fact is unmistakable.
-Jesus Christ permanently took the place of Law Number 2 when He cried out “It is finished” and bowed His head and died.
+Jesus Christ permanently took the place of law number 2 when He cried out “It is finished” and bowed His head and died.
 When the unseen hand tore the temple curtain from top to bottom (Matthew 27:51), this signified that this sacrificial law system was once and for all time nailed to the cross.

 The main Passages of confusion

 Many people believe that Colossians 2:16, Galatians 4:10 and Romans 14:5 are referring to the Seventh day Sabbath and even some believe they refer to the Ten Commandments and not the sacrificial law.
-What is the real truth?
+So what is the real truth?
 Since there is so much confusion in this area, these passages will be our main focus.

 The Ceremonial law Holy days and feasts

-Before considering Colossians 2:16, Galatians 4:10 and Romans 14:5, getting some insight into the various feasts, holy days and sabbaths will give us a much better understanding of this law and why Paul referred to it as bondage.
-Leviticus chapter 23 is the simplest and shortest way of covering these feasts and sabbaths so we will start there and then move onto Colossians 2:16 and the other passages.
+Before considering Colossians 2:16, Galatians 4:10 and Romans 14:5, getting some insight into the various feasts, holy days and sacrificial sabbaths will give us a much better understanding of this law and why Paul referred to it as bondage.
+Leviticus chapter 23 is the easiest and shortest way of covering these feasts and sabbaths so we will start there and then move onto Colossians 2:16 and the other passages.

 To fully understand the purpose of the ceremonial or sacrificial law, one must really understand the principle of type and antitype.
 The sequence of days observed for the feasts as shown in scripture is the “type.”
 This sequence of days is symbolic of what was to come in the future and for its fulfilment which is the “antitype.”
-The type and antitype WILL and MUST therefore always match precisely.
+The type and antitype will therefore always match precisely.

 Leviticus 23:3 Six days shall work be done: but the seventh day is the sabbath of rest, an holy convocation; you shall do no work therein: it is the SABBATH of the LORD in all your dwellings.